The role of carer touches many. Today we know that:

 The University is partnered with Carers Leeds, an independent charity which aims to improve the lives of unpaid carers in the city.

-- You can book a free and confidential telephone appointment to access a wide range of practical advice, support and information to unpaid carers.
+- You can book a free and confidential telephone appointment to access a wide range of practical advice, support and information for unpaid carers.
 Contact email@example.com to request an appointment.

 - Carers who don’t already have a social worker or other Adult Social Care staff member involved with the family, can ask for a carers assessment by contacting the Carers Leeds Advice Line on 0113 380 4300, available Monday to Friday, 9am – 5pm.
 Carers have a legal entitlement to a carers assessment even if the person they care for doesn’t want or need services themselves.